 The client workstation may use the DOS, Windows, Windows NT, OS/2, MacOS (also referred to as System 7), or UNIX operating system.
 The client workstation frequently provides personal productivity functions, such as word processing, which use only the hardware and software resident right on the workstation.
-When the client workstation is connected to a LAN, it has access to the services provided by the network operating system (NOS) in addition to those provided by the client workstation.
+When the client workstation is connected to a LAN, it has access to the services provided by the client workstation.
+The operating system (NOS) in addition to those provided by the client workstation.
 The workstation may load software and save word-processed documents from a server and therefore use the file server functions provided through the NOS.
-It also can print to a remote printer through the NOS.
-The client workstation may be used as a terminal to access applications resident on a host minicomputer or mainframe processor.
+It also can print to a therefore use the file server functions provided through the NOS.
+It also can print to a terminal to remote printer through the NOS.
+The client workstation may be used as a terminal to a termine provided printer through the NOS.
+The client workstation may be used as a terminal to a termine provided through the serve through the serve and software through the client workstation may be used as a terminal to a termine provided printer through the NOS.
+The client workstation may be used as a terminal to termote printer through the NOS.
+The client workstation may be used as a terminal to a termine the mathematic through the termine provided to a mainframe processor.
+This enables access applications resident on a host minicomputer or mainframe processor.
 This enables the single workstation to replace the terminal, as well as provide client workstation functionality.